Embarking on the quest for wealth often involves navigating a landscape laden with misconceptions.

 One prevalent myth contends that investing is exclusive to the wealthy, leaving others hesitant to engage.
 In reality, investing is a potent wealth-building tool accessible to everyone.

-With diverse investment options like stocks, bonds, and mutual funds, individuals can start with modest amounts.
+Individuals can start investing modestly with diverse investment options like stocks, bonds, and mutual funds.

 This demystification encourages individuals at all income levels to recognize investing as a pathway to financial growth, dispelling the notion that it's an exclusive privilege for the affluent.